-The Gangwal School of Medical Sciences & Technology at IIT Kanpur (formerly known as the School of Medical Research & Technology) will be the first of its kind institution in the country with the potential to create an impact on society and the economy on a local, national, and global scale.
+The Futuristic Medical School at IIT Kanpur (formerly known as the School of Medical Research & Technology) will be the first of its kind institution in the country with the potential to create an impact on society and the economy on a local, national, and global scale.
 With the technological expertise of IIT Kanpur and one of the best Innovations and Incubation Ecosystem, the setting up of the medical School will complete the MedTech system at IIT Kanpur.

 Institute plans to create a comprehensive multi-speciality hospital, with about 500 beds, to train broad and super-specialty postgraduate students.
 The students will be able to pursue concurrent MD-PhD/DM-PhD programs with clinical training in hospitals and simultaneous research training in science and engineering labs.
 The Medical School will be the confluence of IIT Kanpur’s faculty, cutting across the disciplines built on the backbone of a super-specialty hospital, BSBE research prowess, and various CoE.
 These CoE will be specialized centers in targeted biomedical research areas and are expected to work in confluence with the core clinical departments of hospital components and biomedical expertise of various engineering departments of IIT Kanpur.

 The Medical School will be built over a 30-acre plot within the IIT Kanpur campus.
 The space has been identified and various preconstruction studies are being carried out.
 The total built-up area will be 8,10,000 square feet.
 The first phase of the project focuses on establishing a Super Speciality hospital, a separate oncology building along with necessary supporting infrastructure including an engineering block, electricity substation, and sewage treatment facility.